SFDO-Tooling/Metecho/docs/metecho-how-to.md

 - If you need to change or remove the Task Developer, use the drop down menu on the Developer card in the Task detail view.

-## Step 4 - Create Dev Org
+## Step 4 - Create a Dev Org in Metecho
 **Dev Org** - *A temporary Salesforce org where a Developer can work on contributions to a Project.
 Dev Orgs expire after 30 days, and all unretrieved work is deleted.*

-- Review the `Next Steps for This Task` list to see progress and who is responsible for the next step.
+- On the Task's detail page, you can review the `Next Steps for This Task` list to see progress and who is responsible for the next step.
 - To begin work, the Developer will need to select `Create Org` in the Dev Org card.